sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 **Playwright** has many benefits over other end-to-end test runners:

-- The best experience of writing and debugging tests.
+- The best experience writing and debugging tests.
-- Ability to inspect the page at any moment during the test run using the browser developer tools.
+- An ability to inspect the page at any moment during the test run using the browser developer tools.
 - All commands wait for the DOM to change when necessary, which simplifies testing async behavior.
 - Tests better resemble real user behavior.
 For example, Playwright checks that a button is present in the DOM, isn’t disabled, and isn’t hidden behind another element or offscreen before clicking it.
 - Supports Chromium, WebKit, Firefox, as well as Google Chrome for Android and Mobile Safari.
 - Convenient semantic queries, like finding elements by their label text or ARIA role, similar to [React Testing Library](/blog/react-testing-3-jest-and-react-testing-library/).
 - It’s very fast.

 Semantic queries help us write [good tests](/blog/react-testing-1-best-practices/) and make writing bad tests difficult.
 It allows us to interact with the app in a way that is similar to how a real user would do that: for example, find form elements and buttons by their labels.
-It helps us to avoid testing implementation details, making our tests resilient to code changes that don’t change the behavior.
+It helps us avoid testing implementation details, making our tests resilient to code changes that don’t change the behavior.

 ### Why not Cypress